Arkady Martine

 AnnaLinden Weller (born April 19, 1985), better known under the pen name Arkady Martine (Ar-KAY-dee_Mar-TEEN), is an American author of science fiction literature.
-Her first novels A Memory Called Empire (2019) and A Desolation Called Peace (2021), which form the Teixcalaan series, each of which won the Hugo Award for Best Novel.
+Her first novels, A Memory Called Empire (2019) and A Desolation Called Peace (2021), each of which won the Hugo Award for Best Novel, form the Teixcalaan series.

-Personal life
+Early and personal life

 Weller was born and grew up in New York City.
 Her parents are classical musicians of Russian Jewish heritage: her mother is a professor of violin at the Juilliard School, and her father played for the orchestra of the Metropolitan Opera.
 She has described herself as an "assimilated American Jew" and noted that, in the 1930s, Jews who moved to the United States from Europe "were basically playing classical music and inventing the Anglophone discipline of science fiction at the same time".

 Weller lives in Santa Fe, New Mexico with her wife, author Vivian Shaw.